lotus-gamess/Em-Busca-da-Lotus-Encantada/README.md

 3- A princesa não pode morrer.

-4-  Maia precisa coletar as flores lilás e Ivy precisa coletar as flores amarelas.
+4-  Maia precisa coletar as flores lilás e Betty precisa coletar as flores amarelas.

 5- No final do mapa todas as flores precisam estar acesas.